1. Acquisitions editors—representatives of publishing houses who are looking for new manuscripts and new authors to “acquire” for their houses

 If you’ve self-edited to the point where you don’t want to look at your manuscript anymore, hire a freelance editor who can give you fresh insights.
 You may be revitalized by the editor’s ideas and fall in love with your manuscript again.

 If you’re planning to self-publish, you should absolutely hire a freelance editor.
 Some subsidy publishers offer editing services (usually for an additional fee).
 But there’s usually a limited amount of time allowed per project.
 So unless your manuscript is extremely clean when you turn it in, there’s a chance their editor will miss a few things.
-And you don’t want to end up with a garage full of books you paid good money for, only to find mistakes in them after it’s too late.
+And you don’t want to end up with a garage full of books you paid good money for, because you mistakes in them too late.

 If you think your work is perfect and the only thing you want is someone to tell you how wonderful it is, don’t bother hiring an editor.
 If encouragement and raves are all you’re looking for, show your manuscript to your mom.